wp-plugins/player/readme.txt

 After downloading the ZIP file
 1. Login to your WordPress site administrator panel and head over the 'Plugins' menu
 2. Click 'Add New'
 3. Choose the 'Upload' option
 4. Click **Choose file** (**Browse**) and select the Spider Video Player zip file.
+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the gallery plugin.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*
 5. Click **Install Now** button.
 6. Once it is complete, activate the plugin.